 This subsection also provides that any stipulation of state law requiring that a document be an original document is satisfied by an electronic document meeting the requirements of this act.
-For example, one form of electronic document is created by making an electronic duplicate of an original paper document.
+For example, this section acknowledges that one form of electronic document is created by making an electronic duplicate of an original paper document.
 The duplicate is an electronic "picture" of the original document with all of its signatures and verifications.
-Under some state laws, the electronic duplicate may be considered to be a copy of the original paper document and not the original itself.
-Furthermore, under the laws of the state, a copy may not be considered to be a recordable document.
-This act corrects that circumstance and allows the electronic document to be recorded.
+Under some existing state laws, the electronic duplicate may be considered to be a copy of the original paper document and not the original itself.
+The laws of the state may also provide that a copy of a document may not be recorded.
+This act corrects that circumstance and allows the electronic document containing the "picture" of the original document to be recorded.
+Of course, in order to be valid, the original paper document must be executed in accordance with law, including a signature and verification.

-(b) Subsection (b) provides that any statute, regulation, or standard that requires that that a document must be signed in order to be recorded is satisfied by an electronic signature attached to an electronic document.
+(b) Subsection (b) provides that any statute, regulation, or standard requiring that a document be signed in order to be recorded is satisfied by an electronic signature attached to an electronic document.
 The provisions of UETA and the federal Electronic Signatures in Global and National Commerce Act (E-Sign) provide that an electronic signature is not an impediment to the enforceability of an electronic document between the parties to the transaction.
 Similarly, this section provides that an electronic signature is not an impediment to the recording of the document.